iiinnniii/elevation-app/README.md

 5. Run the E2E test via `npm run test`
 6. `docker stop <container-id>`

-#### Running the tests from within a Docker container against another Docker container with the App like in CI/CD
+#### Executing tests from one Docker container against an application running in another Docker container, similar to a CI/CD pipeline.

 ##### With a docker network (development)